TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 The binary arithmetic operations have the conventional priority levels.
 Note that some of these operations also apply to certain non-numeric types.
-Apart from the power operator, there are only two levels, one for multiplicative operators and one for additive operators:
+Apart kutoka the power operator, there are only two levels, one for multiplicative operators and one for additive operators:

 .. productionlist::